5 Things You Should Know About Accidents and Car Insurance Rates

 1. It’s True, Accidents Affect Your Car Insurance Rates

 There are plenty of good reasons to drive carefully (you don’t need us to tell you that), but the fact that low car insurance rates depend on safe driving habits is a biggie.
 How much do rates depend on your record?
-Quite a bit, according to a 2017 study from Quadrant Information Services that pinned the average rate increase for a $2,000 claim at just over 44%.
+Quite a bit, according to a 2020 study from Coverage that pinned the average premium increase in the U.S. for someone with full coverage at 34%.
 That’s not just a ding on your record, it’s a ding to your bank account, too.

 On average, a collision that costs your insurer $2,000 in claims could raise your rates by around 44% next time you renew your insurance.

 2. Rates Don’t Always Go Up After an Accident

 It’s true that accidents affect car insurance premiums.
 In fact, your driving record is one of the two biggest factors that insurance companies consider when they’re setting rates.
 This is because past accidents — especially if they were your fault — are a fair indicator that the company might have to pay out claims on your policy in the future.

 That said, rates won’t always go up if you file a claim.
 Insurers are often pretty reasonable when it comes to what does or doesn’t merit a premium increase.
 If you’ve maintained a clean record over the years, you’re a lot less likely to get penalized for things like minor fender benders and not-at-fault collisions.